NanoTrasen-Inc/Precontact-Scripts/README.md

 # Precontact-Scripts
-Scripts and tools for Return Pre-Contact DCS Servers
+Scripts and tools for the Return Pre-Contact DCS Servers